Seb-astian-M/Seb-astian-M.github.io/index.md

 ### About

-Physics Bachelor Student at ETH Zurich
+Physics student at ETH Zurich

 ### Contact